HeapSpace/vdb2016/content/speakers/index.md

           - "You will spend 1/3 of your life at work.
 If you are unhappy at work, life becomes hell."
           - "By participating in a workshop on happiness at work any group of people can become aware of its possibilities."
         long:
-          - "Happiness at work is one of the 3 most important sources of happiness in life."
-          - "You will spend 1/3 of your life at work.
-If you are unhappy at work, life becomes hell."
-          - "By participating in a workshop on happiness at work any group of people can become aware of its possibilities within one hour."
-          - "----"
           - "The focus of the workshop is to create more awareness on the subject:"
           - "• What makes me happy at work? - and no, it's not raises, bonuses and perks."
           - "• What can I do to implement this directly in my work?"